canonical/docs.conjure-up.io/en/index.md

 ## Summon a Spell

-To deploy solutions such as OpenStack you will summon a spell:
+To deploy solutions such as Kubernetes you will summon a spell:

 ```bash
 $ conjure-up kubernetes